-LO1: Identify current employability skills and plan for an industry relevant work placement.
+LO1: Identify current employability skills and plan for an industry-relevant work placement or other structured professional development activity.

-- Identify their 'end of course' employability skills, strengths and areas for improvement with explanations of these. - Identify and compare at least 3 employment options that are suitable for the student via Kudos AD and provide evidence to show this. - Complete tailored preparation for an appropriate work placement including an up-to-date tailored CV and appropriate covering letter demonstrating good grammar, spelling and punctuation skills, and demonstration of good interview skills. - Completion of good skills preparation for placement evidenced through 'My Activities' timeline on Navigate and witness statement from tutor.
+- Identify current employability skills, strengths and areas for improvement with explanations of these. - Identify and compare at least three employment options that are suitable for the student via Kudos or class-based activities and provide evidence to show this. - Complete tailored preparation for an appropriate work placement or activity including an up-to-date tailored CV and appropriate covering letter/email demonstrating good grammar, spelling and punctuation skills. - Completion of good skills preparation for placement or activity evidenced through 'My Activities' timeline on Navigate and witness statement from tutor.

-LO2: Carry out an industry relevant work placement for a minimum of 5 days (35 hours).
+LO2: Carry out an industry relevant work placement or other structured professional development activity for the equivalent of one working week.

-- Complete an appropriate work placement evidenced by a daily timesheet signed by the supervisor. - Complete a daily work placement journal on Navigate showing what student has learnt each day from daily timesheet. - Good feedback from employers evidenced through Navigate or manual documentation.
+- Complete an appropriate activity evidenced by a daily timesheet signed by supervisor or tutor statement. - Complete a daily work placement journal on Navigate showing what student has learnt each day. - Good feedback from employer or equivalent (facilitator, mentor, etc.) evidenced through Navigate or other appropriate documentation.

-LO3: Review the progress made in developing employability skills during their course and placement period and how this has influenced their plans for the future.
+LO3: Review the progress made in developing employability skills during their course and placement/activity period and how this has influenced their plans for the future, evidenced through observed interview.

-- Take part in an observed interview showing good interview skills and preparation. - Review their 'end of course' employability skills and discuss a range of strengths and areas for development in these areas providing evidence to support this. - Outline how they will improve their employability skills and produce evidence to support this. - Describe how their placement has influenced their plans for the future. - At least 85% attendance for Unit 4 sessions.
-(Extenuating Circumstances policy will apply.)
+- Take part in an observed interview showing good interview skills and preparation. - Review their 'end of course' employability skills and discuss a range of strengths and areas for development in these areas providing evidence to support this. - Outline how they will improve their employability skills and produce evidence to support this. - Describe how their placement/activity has influenced their plans for the future.